BodoBookhagen/isce_processing/README.md

 ## Example 2: Processing a subset of an IW Sentinel-1 swath
 After identifying area of interest, generate a list of interferograms with the first (oldest) images as master and all consecutive images as slave, followed by interferograms for the next pairs (Date2-Date3, Date3-Date4, Date4-Date5, etc).
 This is --proces_steps 3.
 Useful, for example, for damage proxy mapping or coherence analysis.
+This example will generate compiled PNGs of unwrapped phase, connected components, interferometric phase for each date pair and also a merged PDF containing all generated interferograms.

+Importantly, this example creates GeoTIFF files in GEOGRAPHIC-WGS84 coordinates and in their respective UTM projection in the merged directory.

 ```
 python2 isce_processing/prepare_Sentinel1.py /raid/InSAR/California/SCI/test 500 \